Nicotine withdrawal

 Nicotine withdrawal is a group of symptoms that occur in the first few weeks after stopping or decreasing use of nicotine.
 Symptoms include intense cravings for nicotine, anger or irritability, anxiety, depression, impatience, trouble sleeping, restlessness, hunger, weight gain, and difficulty concentrating.
 Withdrawal symptoms make it harder to quit nicotine products, and many smoking cessation methods aim to reduce these symptoms.
 Smoking cessation programs can help increase the chances of success.
-Nicotine withdrawal is recognized in both the American Psychiatric Association Diagnostic and Statistical Manual (DSM) and the WHO International Classification of Diseases (ICD).
+Nicotine withdrawal is recognized in both the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM) and the WHO's International Classification of Diseases (ICD).

 Signs and symptoms

 The most documented symptoms of nicotine withdrawal are cravings for nicotine, anger or irritability, anxiety, depression, impatience, trouble sleeping, restlessness, hunger, and difficulty concentrating.
 Symptoms are usually strongest for the first few days and then dissipate over 2–4 weeks.
 The most common symptoms are irritability, anxiety, and difficulty concentrating, while depression and insomnia are the least common.
 Other withdrawal symptoms may include anhedonia, constipation, cough, decreased positive affect, dizziness, drowsiness, headache, impulsivity, fatigue, flu-like symptoms, mood swings, mouth ulcers, and increased dreaming.
 Cessation of nicotine can also require changes in levels of various medications.